EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 Header image

 Many businesses evaluating EDI providers quickly discover that advertised price lists rarely reflect real monthly spend.
 This disconnect comes from hidden fees, unpredictable surcharges, and inconsistent billing methods across vendors.
-To truly understand your EDI costs—and avoid budget surprises—you need to evaluate every component that contributes to your total monthly invoice, not just the base subscription rate.
+To truly understand your EDI costs — and avoid budget surprises — you need to evaluate every component that contributes to your total monthly invoice, not just the base subscription rate.

 Why Advertised EDI Pricing Is Often Incomplete

-At first glance, comparing EDI value-added networks (VANs) seems straightforward: just look at the price chart.
-In practice, however, each vendor uses different measures for EDI billing—whether by message, document, transaction, kilobyte, or kilo-character—and most tack on extra fees.
-These differences make it nearly impossible to judge which provider offers genuine predictability or the best value.
-For example, a plan that looks economical on paper might include mailbox fees, onboarding surcharges, or punitive overage rates that push your real costs much higher once your business grows or experiences seasonal peaks.
+A plan that looks economical on paper might include mailbox fees, onboarding surcharges, or punitive overage rates that push your real costs much higher once your business grows or experiences seasonal peaks.
 Leading solutions like Nexus VAN are built to eliminate this ambiguity by using transparent, usage-based billing and including the essential services other vendors treat as add-ons.

 Key Terms: Understanding EDI Pricing Structures